Fark0910/Ai-powered-medical-report-simplifier/Readme.md

 -Gemini AI API response latency under heavy load may be poor sometimes.Value mismatch, hallucinations are common problems.

--Multi-language reports not yet supported.
+-Multi-language reports not yet supported

+-Services are not losely coupled hence Not purely microservice since there is issue of cascading failure if not handled properly.